The best International Women’s Day playlist

 Sampa The Great ft.
 Nadeem Din G-Gabisi -Energy

 Sampa Tembo is known professionally as Sampa the Great.
 Her music certainly is great.
 She is Zambian-born and grew up in Botswana and Australia.
-She is a poet and in her song Black Girl Magic she includes a spoken word poetry verse.
-I chose to add Energy her simply because it’s the first one of her songs which I heard.
+She is a poet, and in her song Black Girl Magic, she includes a spoken word poetry verse.
+I chose to add Energy to her simply because it’s the first one of her songs that I heard.

 Princess Nokia- Tomboy